1. Home

 FAQs About Dog Dental Care

-There are a range of items that support dogs’ teeth health.
+A: There are a range of items that support dogs’ dental health.
 These products can complement your daily tooth brushing routine but should not replace it, says Dr. Gaddis.

-Yes, teeth cleaning is necessary to help maintain a dog’s overall health, says Dr. Boronat.
-It helps prevent dental issues like plaque and tartar buildup; periodontal disease; and potential systemic diseases linked to poor dental hygiene, she says.
+A: Yes, teeth cleaning is necessary to help maintain a dog’s overall health, says Dr. Boronat.
+It helps prevent dental issues like plaque and tartar buildup; periodontal disease; and potential systemic diseases linked to poor dog mouth hygiene, she says.

 “When teeth brushing is not possible, the use of dental diets; dental treats and chews; dental wipes; water additives; and enzyme pastes may assist in maintaining a dog’s dental hygiene,” says Dr. Boronat.